 “At that point I’d try anything they had to offer.
 At first I thought the CBT would be a load of rubbish, but I’d definitely recommend it now."Katie, mum of one.
 Read more...

 The Wellbeing Plan

 The Wellbeing Plan is a two-page plan, endorsed by NICE, that helps you start thinking about how you feel and what support you might need in your pregnancy and after the birth.
-You can download it and fill it out here.
+Download the Wellbeing Plan and fill it out.
 If you find it hard to talk to your partner, family, friends or midwife about how you are feeling, you could use the Wellbeing Plan to help start the conversation.
 Or you can keep it private if you prefer.

 - NICE (2014) Antenatal and postnatal mental health: clinical and service management guidance, clinical guideline 192, National Institute for Health and Care Excellence.
 London, P 4: Available at: http://www.nice.org.uk/guidance/cg192